 Authentication Flows

-API keys are intended for server-to-server communication, CI/CD pipelines, and SDK usage.
+API keys are intended for server-to-server communication, CI/CD pipelines, and SDK usage.- Keys use a

 - Each key carries an array of operation scopes (e.g.,